awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-cloudwatch-metrics.md

 Use the following procedure to create an alarm for your load balancer using the Amazon EC2 console\.
 The alarm sends notifications to an SNS topic whenever the load balancer's latency is above 120 seconds for 1 consecutive period of 5 minutes\.
 Note that a short period creates a more sensitive alarm, while a longer period can mitigate brief spikes in a metric\.

 **Note**
 Alternately, you can create an alarm for your load balancer using the CloudWatch console\.
-For more information, see [Send Email Based on Load Balancer Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_AlarmAtThresholdELB.html) in the *Amazon CloudWatch User Guide*\.
+For more information, see [Send email based on load balancer alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_AlarmAtThresholdELB.html) in the *Amazon CloudWatch User Guide*\.

 **To create an alarm for your load balancer**